AAlab1819/ProjectTeam03-B/README.md

            i/j
          j
       <---- goes to that direction (left)
-            instead of checking the farthest lily flower from the beginning 1, it starts from the middle (i/j) and finds the first 1  e             encounters
+            instead of checking the farthest lily flower from the beginning 1, it starts from the middle (i/j)
+            and finds the first 1 it encounters
 ```

 Complexity: Worst Case: O(nd)